-- Interpret the rules for trading loss relief and explain how they apply to a set of facts - Conclude on the use of trade charges to create or augment a trading loss and the displacement of trading losses carried forward by non-trade charges - Explain the restriction to trading loss relief that occurs on a change in ownership and in the nature or conduct of a trade - · Compare the loss relief available to an Irish company for its Irish trade to that available for foreign trades - Conclude on the relief available for rental losses - · Calculate the taxable profits for Irish and foreign properties after claiming loss relief - Assess if there are special loss relief rules relating to other sources of income and if relevant, apply these rules to calculate the applicable relief - Judge what loss reliefs are available and what restrictions apply.
-Apply all loss reliefs and restrictions in the correct order, and identify any relief to be carried forward

-2. Advise on the taxation of intellectual property and the availability of research & development tax credits.
+- · Interpret the rules for trading loss relief and explain how they apply to a set of facts - Conclude on the use of trade charges to create or augment a trading loss and the displacement of trading losses carried forward by non-trade charges - Explain the restriction to trading loss relief that occurs on a change in ownership and in the nature or conduct of a trade - · Compare the loss relief available to an Irish company for its Irish trade to that available for foreign trades - Conclude on the relief available for rental losses - · Calculate the taxable profits for Irish and foreign properties after claiming loss relief - Assess if there are special loss relief rules relating to other sources of income and if relevant, apply these rules to calculate the applicable relief - Judge what loss reliefs are available and what restrictions apply.
+Apply all loss reliefs and restrictions in the correct order, and identify any relief to be carried forward - 2.
+Advise on the taxation of intellectual property and the availability of research & development tax credits.
+Advise on the availably of the film tax credit and digital games tax credit.
 Apply the rules of CGT to the disposal of business assets and investments.